Updated: January 16, 2020

-With the emergence of Direct Access Trading (DAT) eliminated the middleman from the trade execution process, making the market directly accessible to traders.
-Today, there are a multitude of ways to execute your order to buy or sell stocks and other asset classes.
-Variations in the process will largely depend on the brokerage firm that holds your account, as well as the type of account being held.
+The emergence of Direct Access Trading (DAT) eliminated the middleman from the trade execution process, making the market directly accessible to traders.
+Today, there are a multitude of ways to execute orders to buy or sell stocks and other asset classes.
+Variations in the process will largely depend on the brokerage firm that holds the trader’s account, as well as the type of account being held.
 Here are some explanations of how order routing works in each of the different types of trading accounts:

 Some ECN Facts: